lamarr-institute/haml/README.md

 The following example shows how to parse a HAML file and work with the resulting `HAMLObject`.

-Content of the YAML file:
+Content of the HAML file `foo.hml`:
 ```yaml
 # A sample yaml file
 company: spacelift